Post provided by Victoria Hemming and Mark Burgman

-To improve expert judgements, it’s useful to understand why experts might make mistakes (Hemming et al. in review*).
+To improve expert judgements, it’s useful to understand why experts might make mistakes (Hemming et al. 2018).
 Forming judgements under uncertainty is incredibly difficult.
 It requires not only knowledge of a field, but the ability to adapt and communicate that knowledge, usually as numbers or probabilities.

 When making judgements under uncertainty, experts (like of all us) tend to use a suite of heuristics (think of these as mental shortcuts or gut feelings) to help them.
 They may anchor on the information provided (anchoring bias), source information that confirms their own beliefs (confirmation biases), or be influenced by the group consensus (groupthink).
 Also, experts may not be used to communicating their knowledge in numbers and probabilities.
 These factors can contribute to overconfident or biased judgements, all of which can lead to bad decisions.

 In many instances when we need expert judgement we aim to avoid bias by searching for the experts we believe have the best credentials.
 Experts are often selected based things like on their years of experience, peer-recommendation, and self-rating.
 Dogmatically applying these criteria can lead to exclusion of potentially knowledgeable candidates, and the reliance on a single, seemingly well-qualified, expert.
 But research shows there’s no correlation between these metrics and performance on relevant, uncertain questions.
 Reliance on a single expert is a terrible idea.